Las Vegas Strip: Live sports

 The Strip also hosts the Las Vegas Grand Prix which has been part of the Formula One World Championship since 2023.
-It will also house the New Las Vegas Stadium for the Oakland Athletics in 2028 when the team relocates to the Las Vegas Valley.
-In recent years, an NBA-ready arena on the Strip has been proposed as part of the planned LVXP development.
+It will also house the New Las Vegas Stadium for the Athletics of Major League Baseball in 2028 when the team relocates to the Las Vegas Valley.
+In 2024, an NBA-ready arena on the Strip was proposed as part of the planned LVXP resort development.